mcyc/mufasa/docs/source/installation.rst

         pip install -e .

-   To use a specific version using a tag, for example, v1.4.2, run the following after the initial install:
+   To switch to a particular version specified by a tag, (e.g., v1.4.3) or a git branch, run the following from your local git repository:

    .. code-block:: bash

-        git checkout v1.4.2
+        git checkout v1.4.3
         git pull

    .. note::